kevinmartintech/sp_Develop/docs/findings/SQLCodeDevelopment.md

 ## Invalid Objects
 **Check Id:** 146 [Not implemented yet.
 Click here to add the issue if you want to develop and create a pull request.](https://github.com/kevinmartintech/sp_Develop/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=Invalid+Objects)

 This check found objects that were deleted, renamed.
-Use can also run "Find Invalid Objects" with RedGate SQL Prompt in SQL Server Management Studio.
+Use can also run "Find Invalid Objects" with Redgate SQL Prompt in SQL Server Management Studio.

 Try running EXEC sp_refreshsqlmodule or sp_refreshview.